kylebdelwiche/ResME/README.md

-# ResMe
+# ResME
-#Files and code necessary to run ResMe on a subset of hydropower reservoirs
+#Files and code necessary to run ResME on a subset of hydropower reservoirs
 Necessary input files to run ResME include:

   #Reservoirs_table.xlsx (provided in ResME Github folder)